 The neighbouring house, at the corner of the street, still extant in 2014, already has been demolished.

-Phillip Mussprat will not experience any disappearnce of his creation.
+Phillip Muspratt will not experience any disappearance of his creation.
 He died september 20, 2015 at age 63.

 * Peter Wilson, "The Can House.
-Embellished property in north of England", in Raw Visison nr 91 (october 2016)
+Embellished property in north of England", in Raw Vision nr 91 (October 2016) (adapted n SPACES website)